 What is this project?

 This is an interpreter I wrote for SPL.
 It’s written in Python.
-The aim is to help programmers better understand how their SPL code is executing, with features like REPL and debugging.
-All previous implementations of SPL were cross-compilers, which makes an already confusing language even harder to follow.
+The aim is to help programmers better understand how their SPL code is executing, with features like a console and debugging.
+All previous implementations of SPL were source-to-source-compilers, which makes an already confusing language even harder to follow.

 What state is this project in?